 For crops, estimate yields on a per acre basis, or on whatever basis applies to the enterprise.

 For a service enterprise, the production rate may be measured by the number of clients that can be served per hour, per weekend, or per year.
 For processing enterprises, try to estimate the average production rate per hour of labor or machine use.

 A strawberry jam operator plans to crush 45 kg of strawberries/hour and fill six strawberry jam jars per minute in their business.

-To calculate your production rate refer to publications and production budgets or ask AAFRD specialists for advice.
+To calculate your production rate refer to publications and production budgets or ask AARD specialists for advice.
 The goal is to set a range of production rates for your new enterprise.
 Remember to check the sample size of businesses interviewed for production budgets.
 A small number of businesses may mean the data doesn't suit your new enterprise.

 Enter your results on Worksheet 8: Quality and Production Rate.
 Set realistic goals for your enterprise.

 It's best when your production rate matches the expected sales volume calculated through market research.
 To find the ideal size of your enterprise, take the expected sales volume and divide it by the production rate calculated in worksheet 8.
 Enter your expected sales volume and average production rate in Worksheet 9: Business Size.
 Depending upon your type of enterprise, the size may be defined in terms of acres, rooms in an inn, stalls in a barn, etc. Once you know the maximum size of your new enterprise, check if the level of resources available is adequate.
 Review your figures for the optimum level of resources you could devote to the new enterprise.
 If these resources don't achieve the target sales volume, look to see if you can shift resources from your current enterprise to the new enterprise.
 If not, consider renting or purchasing land or equipment.
 The profitability analysis and the cash flow analysis helps you decide if such decisions are profitable and affordable.